 The school calendar is adopted annually by the school board.
-A copy of the school calendar can be found on the school district's website as a quick link on the district's home page.
+A copy of the school calendar can be found on the school district's website by clicking: Families > School Year Calendar.

 Class Assignments

 Student schedules and class assignments are subject to the discretion of the District based on student needs and course availability.